 Your pathway tutor will monitor your progress in these learning modules with interactive feedback.
 They will visit you a minimum of six times in the year, for half a day per half term.
 During their visits they will observe you teaching and provide bespoke feedback on what they have seen.
 Specific objectives will then be agreed for you to deliberately practice.
 Monitoring of your progress will be ongoing as you progressively gain the skills and knowledge needed to be effective in the classroom.

 The course is assessed through observations by your mentor, your external tutor and the senior managers of your school.
-You will compile a portfolio of evidence against the Teachers’ Standards across the year, completed by the end of the course.
-There will also be three written assignments if opting for the PGCE route and two assignments for QTS only.
+The course is assessed through observations by your mentor, your pathway tutor and senior managers of your school.
+You will compile a portfolio of evidence across the year and complete two written assignments.